 Maru De Sankaku, G/F, 13 Aberdeen Street, Central | (+852) 2810 9278

-This tsukemen— dipping ramen spot in Kennedy town is another highly rated Japanese noodle restaurant.
-Their menu is simplistic, with only three choices for soup bases, regular, black garlic oil and shrimp miso, paired with your noodle of choice, wheat or black pepper, or a pick of the daily specials.
+This tsukemen spot in Shek Tong Tsui is another highly rated Japanese noodle restaurant.
+Their menu is simplistic, with only three choices for soup bases: regular, black garlic oil, and shrimp miso, paired with your noodle of choice—wheat or black pepper—or a pick of the daily specials.

-Each bowl comes with seaweed, bamboo shoots and pork, adding an extra soft-boiled egg is also possible, complementing the already flavorful soup base.
+Each bowl comes with seaweed, bamboo shoots, and pork, and adding a soft-boiled egg is also possible, complementing the already flavorful soup base.
 The tender Japanese style cha siu pork served with every bowl also elevates the whole tsukemen experience to another level.
 Whether you’re new to the dipping noodles experience, or just want to try a new tsukemen spot, Aya is definitely the place to go to.

 Aya, G/F, Kam Ling Court, 16 Whitty Street, Shek Tong Tsui | (+852) 2440 0900

-When it comes to noodles and Vietnamese cuisine, most people will think of pho, the beef broth noodle soup served with flat rice noodles, but other varieties of Vietnamese noodles such as Bun Mam and Bun Bo Hue, that are just as flavorful and can be found in Hong Kong, in Cô Thành to be specific, a restaurant located in Kau U Fong in Central as well as at the newly opened Basehall food court.
+When it comes to noodles and Vietnamese cuisine, most people will think of pho, the beef broth noodle soup served with flat rice noodles, but other varieties of Vietnamese noodles such as Bun Mam and Bun Bo Hue are just as flavorful and can be found in Hong Kong.
+In fact, Cô Thành specialises in it.
 The restaurant serves noodles such as Bun Mam, which is Vietnamese fermented shrimp paste soup base noodle served with pork balls, seafood, and rice noodles.

 Cô Thành, Basehall Food Court, LG, 1 Connaught Place, Central